-The Venezuela Solidarity Coalition of Western Massachusetts calls for:
+The Latin America Solidarity Coalition of Western Massachusetts calls for:

 - No U.S. military intervention and an immediate end to all threats.
 Sign on to HR 1004 and SJ Res.
 11.

 - Ending of U.S. diplomatic support for Juan Guaidó.

 - Stopping U.S. funding of the Venezuelan opposition.

 - Peaceful negotiations between the Venezuelan government and the opposition, mediated by a neutral third party

 The Resistance Center hosts the web page of the The Venezuela Solidarity Coalition of Western Massachusetts.
 We stand in solidarity with the group, but otherwise have no role in its organization.

 Greenfield Rally (July 12, 2019)